 1) The environmental advantage

-The biggest advantage of wind energy is that it doesn’t create harmful emissions that contribute to climate change or otherwise pollute air and water sources.
+The biggest advantage of wind energy upfront compared to other renewable green energy is that it doesn’t create harmful emissions that contribute to climate change or otherwise pollute air and water sources.
 Wind energy is clean; wind turbines don’t produce atmospheric emissions, and wind energy actually has the potential to reduce greenhouse gas emissions by an estimated 14 per cent (and that would save approximately $400 billion in avoided global damage by 2050).
-Wind energy also doesn’t use water, one of the planet’s finite resources that is already becoming scarce.
+Wind energy also doesn’t utilize water, one of the planet’s finite resources that is already becoming scarce.

 2) The health advantage